fastify/fastify/docs/Testing.md

-The `inject` method can do much more than a simple GET requal on a URL:
+The `inject` method can do much more than a simple GET request to a URL:
 ```js
 fastify.inject({
   method: String,